ostdotcom/website-docupony/platform/api/source/index.html.md

     <td>
     Array of parameters to be sent to the method. <br> [['0xasd..', '0xasas..'], ['121212', '232323']].
     <br>
-    These parameters will be different for different rule methods. <br>Method parameters are explained in <a target="_blank" src="/platform/docs/guides/execute_transaction/#rules-contract">execute transaction guide</a>
+    These parameters will be different for different rule methods. <br>Method parameters are explained below.
     </td>
   </tr>
 </table>